On the (Non-)Robustness of Two-Layer Neural Networks in Different Learning Regimes: Introduction

-In this paper, we study the interplay between these different factors by studying robustness and generalization properties of two-layer networks in different learning regimes.
-We consider two-layer finite-width networks in high dimension with infinite data, in asymptotic regimes inspired by~\citet{Ghorbani19}.
+In this paper, we study the interplay between these different factors by analyzing approximation and robustness properties (i.e., stability of predictions, w.r.t perturbations in test data) of two-layer networks in different learning regimes.
+We consider two-layer finite-width networks in high dimensions with infinite data, in asymptotic regimes inspired by~\cite{Ghorbani19}.
 This allows us to focus on the effects inherent to the data distribution and the inductive bias of architecture and training algorithms, while side-stepping issues due to finite samples.
-Following~\citet{Ghorbani19}, we focus on regression settings with structured quadratic target functions, and consider commonly studied training regimes for two-layer networks, namely (i) neural networks with quadratic activations trained with stochastic gradient descent on the population risk, which exhibit a form of feature learning by finding the global optimum; (ii) random features~\citep[RF,][]{rf}, (iii) neural tangent kernel~\citep[NT,][]{jacot18}, as well as (iv) ``lazy'' training~\citep{chizat2018lazy} regimes for RF and NT, where we consider a first-order Taylor expansion of the network around initialization, including the initialization term itself (in contrast to the RF and NT regimes which focus on the first-order term).
-This last regime was not considered by~\citet{Ghorbani19}, and helps us better highlight the impact of initialization on robustness.
+Following~\cite{Ghorbani19}, we focus on regression settings with structured quadratic target functions, and consider commonly studied training regimes for two-layer networks, namely (i) neural networks with quadratic activations trained with stochastic gradient descent on the population risk, which exhibit a form of feature learning by finding the global optimum; (ii) random features~\cite[RF,][]{rf}, (iii) neural tangent kernel~\cite[NT,][]{jacot18}, as well as (iv) ``lazy'' training~\cite{chizat2018lazy} regimes for RF and NT, where we consider a first-order Taylor expansion of the network around initialization, including the initialization term itself (in contrast to the RF and NT regimes which focus on the first-order term).
+Note that, though the theoretical setting is inspired by \cite{Ghorbani19}, our work differs from~\cite{Ghorbani19} in its focus and scope.
+Indeed, we are concerned with robustness and its interplay with approximation, in different learning regimes, while \cite{Ghorbani19} was only concerned with approximation.
+We also note that the lazy/linearized regimes we study as part of this work were not considered by~\cite{Ghorbani19}, and help us highlight the impact of initialization on robustness.